DataScienceNigeria/DSN-AI-Bootcamp-2024-Qualification-Project-Participation-and-Hackathon/README.md

 ## Introduction

-Welcome to the DSN AI Bootcamp Qualification 2023 Project Participation/Hackathon!
+Welcome to the DSN AI Bootcamp Qualification 2024 Project Participation/Hackathon!
 This Project Participation/Hackathon aims to showcase participants' skills in various tracks, including:

 1. <a href="https://github.com/DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/blob/main/Microsoft Power BI.md">Microsoft Power BI</a>
-2. <a href="https://github.com/DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/blob/main/Microsoft Power Apps.md">Microsoft Power Apps</a>
-3. <a href="https://github.com/DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/blob/main/ML with Azure-Python.md">Machine Learning with Microsoft Azure/Python</a><br>
+2. <a href="https://github.com/DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/blob/main/ML with Azure-Python.md">Machine Learning with Microsoft Azure/Python</a><br>

 Each track will provide participants with unique challenges and opportunities to make a meaningful impact using data and AI technologies.